 - Using Fake IDs

-At the law offices of Overson Law, PLLC, we are eminently qualified to handle all types of criminal charges against juveniles.
+At the law offices of Overson & Bugden, we are eminently qualified to handle all types of criminal charges against juveniles.
 Unlike criminal attorneys who exclusively represent adult defendants, we are well-versed in the unique and nuanced laws that govern Utah’s juvenile justice system.
 We bring extensive knowledge of defense strategies and juvenile court procedures to each case we handle, and will fight for your child to receive alternative sentencing, such as placement in a treatment program, that emphasizes rehabilitation over punishment.
 It may even be possible to have the charges against your child dismissed altogether.

 Juvenile Criminal Court in Utah

 Most people are already aware that juvenile crimes are tried and punished under a different set of procedures than offenses committed by adults.
 However, they may not be familiar with the specific rules and stipulations the state of Utah observes when it comes to handling criminal charges against young people.
 If you are the parent, grandparent, aunt, uncle, legal guardian, or older sibling of a teen who has been charged with a crime, it can be helpful for you to have an understanding of how Utah’s juvenile justice system works.

 When a person under the age of 18 is charged with committing a crime in Utah, his or her case will go to juvenile court.
 Critically, Utah’s juvenile courts are civil, not criminal, as there is a greater focus on providing treatment and rehabilitation.
 Instead of sending a minor who is found guilty, or adjudicated delinquent, to jail or prison, judges typically impose penalties such as:

 Like adults, juveniles are generally required to attend court hearings.
 However, in the interest of privacy and protection, juvenile hearings are typically closed to the public.
 Usually, the only attending individuals are the offender and his or her family members, as well as the intake officer.